MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-how-to/how-to-custom-azure-fluid-relay.md

 ### Media synchronization

-Packages from `@microsoft/live-share-media` are not supported in Fluid containers used outside of Microsoft Teams.
+Packages from `@microsoft/live-share-media` aren't supported in Fluid containers used outside of Microsoft Teams.

 For more information, see [media capabilities](../teams-live-share-media-capabilities.md) page.